 Biometric passport picture

-Please note: Students are responsible for obtaining a valid visa prior to the program start date.
-If they cannot obtain a valid visa in time, then please refer to the N.U.in Withdrawal Policy and contact the N.U.in office to discuss next steps.
+Please note: Students are responsible for obtaining a valid visa or entry documents if applicable prior to the program start date.
+If they cannot obtain a valid visa or entry documents if applicable in time, then please refer to the N.U.in Withdrawal Policy and contact the N.U.in office to discuss next steps.